SHAIKROSHAN100/The_Calculator/README.md

    Say : "remove" for clear <br>
    Say : "remove all" for all clear <br>
    Say : "result" to store the result of the calculation <br>
 6. For typing purposes in pc click on the black box on the top.
-For multiplication use 'x' letter.<br>
+To Perform multiplication use 'x' letter.<br>